Community Legal Education and Reform Database

 Disclaimer: Laws and policies are often changing.
 We encourage you to check the currency of any laws or policies referenced in any projects listed on CLEAR.

-Do you know that the CLEAR database has been updated, in response to feedback from CLE workers across the legal assistance sector?
+Do you know that the CLEAR database was updated in mid-2016, in response to feedback from CLE workers across the legal assistance sector?
 These changes will make it easier for legal assistance services to access, search and contribute to CLEAR.

 In particular, CLEAR users can now: